antoniocasero/ACPDownload/README.md

 ![ScreenShot](http://antoniocasero.github.io/ACPDownload/screenshots/acpdownload-screenshot-2.png)

 This method will define the behaviour of the view.
 The change of the states is manually defined.

 ```- (void)setIndicatorStatus:(ACPDownloadStatus)newStatus;```

+States:

-* `ACPDownloadStatusNone` -> The initial state.
+* `ACPDownloadStatusNone`: The initial state.
-* `ACPDownloadStatusRunning` -> When the process is running, the view imitates a progress indicator, expecting a float value to be represented.
+* `ACPDownloadStatusRunning`: When the process is running, the view present a progress indicator.
-* `ACPDownloadStatusIndeterminate` -> Indeterminate state, when your process is waiting for an action.
+* `ACPDownloadStatusIndeterminate`: Indeterminate state, when your process is waiting for an action.
-* `ACPDownloadStatusCompleted` -> The process has finished correctly.
+* `ACPDownloadStatusCompleted`: The process has finished correctly.

 This method defines the progress of your process.

 ```- (void)setProgress:(float)progress animated:(BOOL)animated ```

 Defines the behaviour when the user tap over it.
 (The implementation is optional).

 ```- (void)setActionForTap:(ACPViewTappedBlock)blockAction;```

 Replaces the default animation for the indeterminate state.

 ```- (void)setIndeterminateLayer:(id<ACPLayerProtocol>)layer;```

 Replaces the default animation for the running state.

 ```- (void)setProgressLayer:(id<ACPLayerProtocol>)layer;```

 Replaces the default images for each state.

 ```- (void)setImages:(id<ACPStaticImagesProtocol>)images;```

 ###How to customize